XO3D Studio · Guide

 Material and Environment Complexity

-Physically based material reconstruction — building materials from physical reference rather than using library presets — takes time and expertise.
+Physically based material reconstruction (building materials from physical reference rather than using library presets) takes time and expertise.
 A brushed aluminium chassis with a specific anodising process requires research and reconstruction.
 A uniform matte plastic casing is faster.
-Similarly, complex environmental setups (specific lifestyle contexts, multi-product arrangements) cost more than clean studio backgrounds.
+Similarly, complex environmental setups (specific lifestyle contexts, multi-product arrangements) take longer to build than clean studio backgrounds.

 - VARIABLE 05